pygame/pygame/docs/reST/ref/sprite.rst

 This module contains several simple classes to be used within games.
 There is the main Sprite class and several Group classes that contain Sprites.
-The use of these classes is entirely optional when using Pygame.
+The use of these classes is entirely optional when using pygame.
 The classes are fairly lightweight and only provide a starting place for the code that is common to most games.